jessica-easley/password-generator/README.md

 # Password Generator

+# Application Description
+This application generates a secure random password for the user using Javascript.
 # User Story
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria